 The goat cycle comes on the heels of the New Moon in Sagittarius.
 This means that we begin our next cycle in the middle of an existing lunar cycle.
-For example, if the new moon had come instead on the very first day of Capricorn, then the lunar cycle would sync with the sun in the constellation of Capricorn.
-However, since the new moon comes before, the first few weeks of Capricorn are instead colored by the archetype of Sagittarius.
 This means we will continue working on the lessons of Sagittarius, but now through the lens of Capricorn.
 Sounds complicated, but in essence this just translates to a more serious, grounded perspective (Capricorn) on issues of truth, belief, travel and spirituality (Sagittarius).

-On the second full day of Capricorn (Dec 22), Mercury retrograde ends!
-We’ll spend the following weeks coming back into alignment and incorporating the many changes that Mercury retrograde delivers.
-Venus joins the Sun in Capricorn on December 24.
-On Christmas Day, Venus lands on the same degree as Saturn in Capricorn.
 December 26 is a quarter moon, and the first day of the new year 2018 is a full moon.
 Uranus Retrograde ends one day later on January 2.
 The following week on January 8 we have another quarter moon.
 Quarter moons are considered challenging yet fruitful in astrology.
 The following day brings the Sun, Venus and Pluto all into conjunction in the constellation of Capricorn – HOLY POWERFUL DAY!
 By January 10 Mercury will also be in Capricorn, and this is when we’ll finally start to feel back to normal – no more lingering retrograde feelings.
 Mercury forms his own conjunction to Saturn in Capricorn on January 12.
 This is an excellent day to get work done or to have a meeting – anything related to the professional realm is favored – mega gold star day for all Capricorn endeavors.
-The following day is a difficult one; one January 13, Venus squares Uranus, the planet of unexpected happenings.
+The following day is a difficult one; on January 13, Venus squares Uranus, the planet of unexpected happenings.
 Venus rules interpersonal relations, so the unexpectedness comes in that area of life.
 Be extremely careful with your communication and/or social plans.
 The day after, same thing happening with the Sun, another square to Uranus.
 To say the least, it is a weekend full of surprises and as such I do not recommend traveling or planning anything important.
 We have our new moon in Capricorn on January 16.
 Lastly, Venus ditches the Sun for Aquarius just two days before the Sun himself also moves into Aquarius.

 Capricorn season coincides with Christmas, a holiday celebrated by many humans around the world.
 What better way to honor the sea goat’s love of tradition and ritual than by enacting your own, year after year?
 Just as we must look beyond the rigid archetype of Capricorn to understand his nebulous inner folds, we must also look beyond the commercial aspects of Christmas to understand the real roots and lessons.
 Stay rooted with Capricorn Yoga.